TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   formula to generate unbiased estimates of the population variance by replacing the sample size used in the denominator when calculating an average, with the samples size minus one.
-However, you may be interested in estimating a population parameter based on a sample and not know if the sample-based calculation will be a biased estimator or how to adjust it if it is biased.
-Bootstrapping provides a convenient way to estimate and adjust for the bias.
+However, you may be interested in estimating a population parameter based on a sample and not know if the formula used for calculating the parameter in the population will result in a biased estimate if applied to a sample from that population.
+In addition, if it is biased, it is not completely clear how to estimate and adjust for that bias.
+Bootstrapping provides a convenient way to estimate and adjust for bias in arbitrary estimators.
 We will demonstrate using the population formula for variance to estimate population variance based on a sample randomly drawn from the population: